tonibois/cook/README.md

 **How the module works**
 + It has three classes:
-  + Aa Recipe class whith One2Many relation with
+  + A main recipe class whith One2Many relation with
   + instructions class
   + And Many2Many relations with ingredients class.

 + Form and list views are available for Recipes, Instructions and Ingredients
 + Calendar is available for Recipes
++ In config menu there's an access to ingredients and instructions lists
 + Alergen information decorates the recipe table when is true with danger decorator (red color)
 + Computation of calories based on protein/fat/carbohydrates and amount of food
 + Demo example of four recipes with instructions (only one of the recipes) and ingredients